Perfect Summertime Romance

 Turned out there was.
 If I was willing to work hard.

-Just like Finn had suggested, I'd found a new town and started my own business.
-I intended to become the best damned event planner in the entire San Francisco Bay Area, maybe the world.
+I found a new town and started my own business, and intended to become the best damned event planner in the entire San Francisco Bay Area, maybe the world.
 For the moment, though, I was the best damned event planner north of Alameda, south of Vallejo, elbowing my way into Piedmont.
 But I wasn’t stopping there.